thunder413/DateTimeUtils/README.md

 ### getTimeAgo

 ``getTimeAgo`` give ou the elapsed time since a given date, it also offer two print mode the full and short strings ``eg .
-3 hours ago | 3h ago`` the strings are localized but at the moment on FR and EN are available if you need your langage to be add just let me know :)
+3 hours ago | 3h ago`` the strings are localized but at the moment only FR and EN language are available.
+If you need your langage to be add just let me know :)

 ```java
 String timeAgo = DateTimeUtils.getTimeAgo(context,new Date()); // Full string style will be used